How do I choose the best pension provider?

 How does PayCaptain help?

-PayCaptain integrates with Collegia which is a UK-based pension provider.
+PayCaptain's HMRC-recognised payroll software integrates with Collegia which is a UK-based pension provider.
 Collegia offers combined auto-enrolment and personal pension plans.
 This means that employees can build their pension pot in one place.
+PayCaptain offers a range of sustainable pensions, which employees can access and view through the pensions dashboard in the PayCaptain mobile payroll app or easily view on their online payslips.

 Collegia’s solution also allows multiple employers to contribute to a members’ pension at the same time, which is extremely valuable if the employee has two or more part-time jobs.